Skip to navigation

 SHARE

-The signs, which will feature Darug language and artwork with English explanations, will be installed at the entry points of key services and units, to help make the new hospital more culturally inclusive and welcoming to Aboriginal patients and families.
+The signs, which feature Darug language and artwork with English explanations, have been installed at the entry points of key services and units in Building A, to help make the new hospital more culturally inclusive and welcoming to Aboriginal patients and families.

-The translations will also help non-Darug people learn more about the language.
+The translations are designed to help non-Darug people learn more about the language.

-Each sign will include the unit name, Darug translation and pronunciation, and English interpretation.
+Each sign includes the unit name, Darug translation and pronunciation, and English interpretation.

-Local Darug artwork will also be incorporated into the signage to make it vibrant and engaging.
+Local Darug artwork has also been incorporated into the signage to make it vibrant and engaging.

 Following a community Expression of Interest process, the artwork “Daruga Healing” by Darug artist, Leanne Watson (pictured right) was chosen to be integrated into the design of the signs to make them uniquely representative of Nepean Hospital for Aboriginal staff, patients and visitors.